DSIN-INSA-Strasbourg/ansible-juniper-venv/README.md

 5. Checking that direnv has loaded correctly, and that its hook exists
 6. Deleting and creating the virtalenv in the `.venv-ansible` folder, unless the `-e` or `--dont-recreate-venv` option was specified
 7. Deleting the Ansible cache folder `.ansible` containing roles and collections, unless the `-d` or `--dont-delete-ansible-dir` option was specified
-8. Installing Ansible and the Python `wheel` dependencies, as well as those contained in the `requirements-python.txt` file - unless the `-p` or `--dont-install-python-requirements` option was specified
+8. Installing Ansible and the Python `wheel` dependencies, as well as those contained in the `requirements-python.txt` file - unless the `-p` or `--dont-install-python-requirements` option was specified. **This installation includes a patch for `ncclient` to connect to legacy (non-ELS) Juniper switches**
 9. Installing Ansible dependencies (collections/roles) based on the contents of the `requirements.yml` file - unless the `-a` or `--dont-install-ansible-requirements` option was specified
 10. Installing ansible-lint according to the contents of the `requirements-python-ansible-lint.txt` file - only if the `-l` or `--install-ansible-lint` option was specified
 11. Installing the VSCode Ansible extension `redhat.ansible` - only if the `-c` or `--install-ansible-vscode-extensions` option was specified